 Community-Driven Research Day

 Community-Driven Research Day (CDRD) encourages collaboration between researchers from multiple universities and community-based organizations (CBOs) in Philadelphia that have research questions about community approaches to improving health outcomes.
-Through an interactive poster session, CBOs highlight their research questions to researchers from The Children's Hospital of Philadelphia, the University of Pennsylvania, Temple University and Drexel University.
+Through an interactive poster session, CBOs will lead the event and highlight their research questions to program participants, including area non-profits, community groups, public sector partners, and students and researchers from local academic institutions, such as The Children’s Hospital of Philadelphia, The University of Pennsylvania, Temple University, Drexel University, and Thomas Jefferson University.
 These institutions also serve as co-sponsors.

 The first annual CDRD, co-founded by the Philadelphia Collaborative Violence Prevention Center and The Center for Public Health Initiatives at Penn, took place in October 2010 and focused on violence prevention and the built environment.
 The event continues to take place on an annual basis.